Home » Florida » A Weekend Getaway to Beautiful Egmont Key

 Beach Pathway Sea Oats

 The island has lots to explore.
-FWC has downloadable points of interest map.
+FWC has a downloadable point of interest map.
 Just remember that you only have 3-hours before the return trip.
 You can hike the streets of Fort Dade, watch the shorebirds or gopher tortoises, have a picnic lunch on the beach or try your hand at fishing.
 It isn’t uncommon for watercraft to anchor off Egmont Key on warm, sunny days.
 Today, there are only a few boats.

 After disembarking the ferry, we turned right, scooting underneath the mine wharf to begin our discovery of the island.